Tyler887/winux/README.md

 ### :warning: Misidentification of being a Win32 trojan

-Winux might be detected as a virus, called `Trojan:Win32/Wactac.b!ml`.
+Winux might be detected as a virus, called Wactac (`Trojan:Win32/Wactac.B!ml`).
 If this appears in Windows Security, then uninstall Winux, and try installing it again.
 If you still find the same issue, install using Scoop.